PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

    Using git clone command creates a repository on another computer.

 To clone a repository, it is necessary knowing the path in github.
-Figure :ref:`figure-github7` shows the path of the repository.
+:numref:`figure-github7` shows the path of the repository.

 .. _figure-github7: